 35mm film wedding photography

-15 years ago I never thought a time would come when analogue would become so popular, but as I write this in 2024 I am sat listening to Jessie Ware on a vinyl record and writing about photographing weddings on film.
-I guess film photography never totally went away although I did store my old Nikon film cameras in my loft along with an enlarger and some processing equipment, they sat gathering dust for many years before I once again became interested in shooting some film.
+15 years ago I never thought a time would come when analogue would become so popular again, but as I write this in 2024 I am sat listening to Jessie Ware on a vinyl record and writing about photographing weddings on film.
+I guess film photography never totally went away although I did store my old Nikon FM film cameras in my loft along with an enlarger and some processing equipment, they sat gathering dust for many years before I once again became interested in shooting some film.
 During those dust gathering years I did actually shoot a couple of rolls of film at one wedding for a photographer who wanted some negatives from his wedding to play around with, but otherwise fully embraced the digital world.

 Why film?
 Because in an increasingly digital world there is something honest and authentic about film photography, it is about embracing the grain and imperfections that come with film which result in beautiful photographs.
 Film isn’t about firing off hundreds of images, it is a slower process that goes back to finding the definitive moment and usually just shooting one single frame rather than a burst of images.
 With modern technology photographs can be created by a computer using AI, film is the complete opposite, it is as far away from fakery as it can be.